Arts & The Brain

 The therapeutic power of art—to comfort, to heal, to elevate quality of life—has inspired human creativity for centuries.
 Strathmore’s Arts and the Brain lecture series engages teachers, scholars, and artists working at the intersection of arts and health to present innovative, practical strategies for harnessing the arts to alleviate suffering and strengthen vitality.

 All events take place at AMP at Pike & Rose.
-Tickets are $25 per event; Strathmore Stars and AARP members receive a 20% discount.
+Tickets are $25 per event.

 ART, AGING & THE CREATIVE BRAIN